FBartos/RoBMA/README.md

 # Robust Bayesian Meta-Analysis (RoBMA)

+Please note that since version 1.2.0, (1) studies’ true effects are now marginalized out of the random effects models and are no longer estimated and (2) all models are now estimated using the likelihood of effect sizes and standard errors (see Appendix A of our [prerint](https://psyarxiv.com/u4cns/) for more details).
+As a results, arguments referring to the true effects are now disabled.
+And results obtained with previous versions of the package are not reproducible.

 This package estimates an ensemble of meta-analytic models (assuming either presence or absence of the effect, heterogeneity, and publication bias) and uses Bayesian model averaging to combine them.
 The ensemble